adityapeer77/adityapeer77.github.io/content/news/OS/index.md

 ---

-Offering Teaching Assistanceship in [Operating System](https://techtree.iiitd.edu.in/viewDescription/filename?=CSE231),Course in Spring 2025 semester.
+Offering Teaching Assistanceship in [Operating System](https://techtree.iiitd.edu.in/viewDescription/filename?=CSE231),Course in Monsoon 2025 semester.
  <!-- The course will provide: -->

 <!-- # * intermediate level knowledge of python programming language